1109akshatverma/Dashboard-in-a-day/Lab 1 - Accessing Data.md

 ### Task 1: Power BI Desktop - Get Data

-The dataset contains sales data of VanArsdel and other competitors.
-We have seven years of transaction data by day, product, and zip code for each manufacturer.
-We are going to analyze data from seven countries.

-USA sales data is in a CSV file located in the USSales subfolder within the Data folder (/Data/USSales).

-Sales of all other countries is in the InternationalSales subfolder within the Data folder (/Data/InternationalSales).
-Each country’s sales data is in a CSV file in this folder.

-Product, Geography, and Manufacturer information is in a Microsoft Excel file called bi_dimensions.xlsx in the USSales subfolder within the Data folder (/Data/USSales/).

 1. From the desktop, open the **Power BI Desktop**.

 1. Click on **Sign in** from the top.